o3de/o3de.org/content/docs/userguide/rendering/shadows-tuning.md

 ---
-description: ' Use console variables to tune cascade shadows in &ALYlong;. '
+description: ' Use console variables to tune cascade shadows in Amazon Lumberyard. '
 title: 'Tutorial: Using Console Variables to Tune Cascade Shadows'
 ---
 # Tutorial: Using Console Variables to Tune Cascade Shadows {#rendering-graphics-shadows-tuning}